ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 access, the client requests an Access Token from the authorization server.
 The client MUST add a `cnf` object carrying either its raw public key or a unique identifier for a public key that it has previously made known to the authorization server.
+To prove that the client is in possession of this key, it MUST use the same public key as in certificate message that is used to establish the DTLS session with the authorization server.

 An example Access Token request from the client to the resource server is depicted in {{rpk-authorization-message-example}}.